Here is the key to roasted vegetables made easy!

 Mixed veggies - Mix chunks of onion, red pepper, broccoli, and green cabbage (yes, you can roast green cabbage too!).
 Toss in oil, salt/pepper.
 The key is to cut the variety of veggies to roughly the same size for uniform roasting.
 Add a protein like cooked, sliced chicken sausage or mix with quinoa for an instant dinner.
 Delicious both hot or cold!

-Angie shares that roasting is the main way they prepare vegetables these days - very simple, fast and they hold up in the refrigerator much longer than fresh veggies.
-If you don't have the time or desire for cutting veggies, most produce departments have already cut veggies ready for tossing and roasting.
+Angie shares that roasted veggies is the main way they eat veggies these days - very simple, fast and they hold up in the refrigerator much longer than fresh veggies.
+Leftover cold roasted veggies are delicious on salads.
+If you don’t have the time or desire for cutting veggies, most produce departments have already cut veggies ready for tossing and roasting.
 Do what works for you!